Iqwertz/Depictor/Depictor.md

 - sudo chmod +x install.sh
 - sudo ./install.sh

-The install will take a few minutes and then successfully installed Depictor!
+The install will take a few minutes.
+After it finished you successfully have installed Depictor!
 You can now access it by opening this url in the browser: [depictor.local](http://depictor.local/).

+## Setup
+Before you try to draw your first image, you propably have to adjust these three settings (all of them can be found in the settings tab in the top right):

+### Start gcode
+In this textfield you can paste some gcode that gets appended to the gcode file before drawing it.
+Before starting your first printer please adjust the feedrate (default 4000) and the homing command for your plotter.

+### Gcode scaling
+The maximum values of the generated gcode are X200, Y162.
+Therefore the pen of your plotter should point at the bottom left boint of
+Max values are: 200, 162

+### Pen down command

 ## Supported Raspberry Pi models
 The project was developed and tested with an Raspberry Pi 3B but should work on every official model.
 However it is not recommended to use an Raspberry Pi zero due to its limited processing power (the image conversion will take 15+ min)

-### Set up scale:
-Max values are: 200, 162